S3-working-group/s3-practical-guide/docs/all.md

 ##### Proposal Forming Steps

-**Consent to driver:** Briefly present the <dfn data-info="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
-A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</dfn>. _Is this driver relevant for us to respond to?
+**Consent to driver:** Briefly present the <a href="#" class="tooltip" title="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
+A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</a>. _Is this driver relevant for us to respond to?
 Are there any essential amendments to what has been presented?_

 **Deepen shared understanding of driver:** invite essential questions to understand the driver in more detail.